My Quiet Kitchen

 • ⅓ cup coconut sugar

-• ⅓ cup natural peanut butter, salted - If using unsalted peanut butter, add ¼ tsp fine sea salt.
+• ⅓ cup natural peanut butter, salted - Stir very well before measuring; If using unsalted peanut butter, add ¼ teaspoon fine sea salt.

 • ¾ cup pea protein powder, plain/unsweetened